How far in advance should I book the program?

-If you cancel your booking until 60 days before the beginning of the activity, we will refund 100% of the advance you paid for the booking.
+If you cancel your reservation up to 60 days before the start of the activity, we will refund you 100% of the reservation payment.
+No refunds will be issued on cancellation requests received after the indicated anticipation.

 You can reschedule your booking without any additional cost until 60 days before the beginning of the activiity.